nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 1. The Device's Site
 2. The Device's primary IP address or DNS Name

+!!! note
-> For DNS Name Resolution to work, the instance of Nautobot must be able to resolve the name of the device to IP address.
+    For DNS Name Resolution to work, the instance of Nautobot must be able to resolve the name of the device to IP address.

 If other attributes (`Platform`, `Device Type`, `Device Role`) are provided in the onboarding task, the plugin will use provided value for the onboarded device.

 If `Platform`, `Device Type` and/or `Device Role` are not provided, the plugin will try to identify these information automatically and, based on the settings, it can create them in Nautobot as needed.

+!!! note
-> If the Platform is provided, it must point to an existing Nautobot Platform.
+    If the Platform is provided, it must point to an existing Nautobot Platform.
 NAPALM driver of this platform will be used only if it is defined for the platform in Nautobot.
-> To use a preferred NAPALM driver, either define it in Nautobot per platform or in the plugins settings under `platform_map`.
+    To use a preferred NAPALM driver, either define it in Nautobot per platform or in the plugins settings under `platform_map`.

 #### SSH Autodetect